resolritter/algo/README.md

-solutions for coding exercises and/or competitive programming
+This repository hosts solutions for coding challenges